 By Skyler Slade

 When Grooveshark Lite launched on April 15, 2008, it was a near instant success for the company.
 After months of anemic signups for our beta Peer-to-Peer paid download site, “Lite,” as we called it, gave us the shot in the arm we needed to stay alive.
 We soon crossed the 50,000 registered users threshold, putting us back in good graces with one of our biggest investors, who required that we achieve this milestone or else they wouldn’t invest any additional money in the company.
+The understanding at the time was that without this kind of user growth and additional investment, we wouldn’t survive.

 read more